hemantksingh/messup-learn/Blogs under work/Rethinking TDD.md

-### Testing approach
+# Testing approach

-There are a lot of things we take for granted when doing TDD: **mocking frameworks**, writing tests that focus too much on specific units of logic **classes and methods**, thinking of a **unit** as a class without any collaboration.
-TDD is a technique we use for writing automation tests before we write the implementation but in order to write effective software do we have to swear by it and treat is as the gospel truth?
-Does TDD as a technique work in all situations?
+TDD is a technique we use for writing automation tests before writing the actual implementation.
+In order to write effective software do we have to swear by it and treat is as the gospel truth?
+Is TDD the only technique to build confidence in your software?

+There are a few things that seem to be taken for granted when teams adopt TDD.
+(I have most definitely been part of such teams) e.g. writing tests around **units of logic** e.g. *classes and functions* and **mocking** all dependencies other than the unit or subject under test.
+Some experienced TDD practitioners must insist on adopting such testing patterns.

 TDD is great fun and by TDD I mean writing the test before the implementation, the rest of the stuff (mocks, tests tied to a class or method implementation without any collaboration) is just noise but often I have found when there are no clear inputs and outputs for a given problem, solving it using TDD is'nt always that fun.